SuperOfficeDocs/superoffice-docs/docs/api/getting-started/index.md

 Where to get started depends on your target SuperOffice platform and your preferred technology stack.

-The list of available APIs for integrations decreases the closer they are to on-line.
+The list of available APIs for integrations decreases the closer they are to online.
 That is just the nature of the respective environment and not the limitations of the platforms or APIs.

 **Recommended APIs for each platform:**